 |6 Singles||A, B, C, D, E, F|

-So, if just 1 Horse won, you would have a miserly return of just £2 and a total loss of £55.
-Should Horse A & B win, you will have a return of £4 and a loss of £53.
-And even if a treble wins, you will have a return of £26 and a total loss of £21.
+If just 1 horse wins, you would have a measly return of just £2 and a total loss of £55.
+Should Horse A & B win, you will subsequently have a return of £4 and a loss of £53.
+Also, even if a treble wins, you will have a return of £26 and a total loss of £21.

-And what if you were to choose larger odds?
-Well, should you pick 6 horses with odds of 5, then you’re looking at a huge return if every bet wins. £46,568 to be exact, which shows the importance of picking bets with great odds!
+What if you were to choose larger odds?
+Should you pick 6 horses with odds of 5, then you’re looking at a huge return if every bet wins. £46,568 to be exact, which shows the importance of picking bets with great odds!